devmalcolm/OpenweatherAPI-Walkthrough/readme.md

 </div>
 <br>

-Here is an open-source project highlighting the use of the openweather API (URL).
+Here is an open-source project highlighting the use of the openweather API (https://openweathermap.org/api).
 This project is mainly to understand its use (API) as well as the possibilities offered by a free-API.

 ## How It Works ?